someengineering/resoto.com/src/pages/about.md

 [Lukas](https://github.com/lloesche) started developing "Cloudkeeper" (now known as **Resoto**) in late 2019 as an internal project at [D2iQ](<https://[D2iQ](https://d2iq.com/).com/>) (formerly Mesosphere).

-At the time, [Lukas](https://github.com/lloesche) was an SRE at [D2iQ](https://d2iq.com/) and needed a tool to give him the big picture of all cloud resources running, automate their documentation, and reduce spend.
+At the time, [Lukas](https://github.com/lloesche) was a site reliability engineer (SRE) at [D2iQ](https://d2iq.com/) and needed a tool to give him the big picture of all cloud resources running, automate their documentation, and reduce spend.

 Like all startups, [D2iQ](https://d2iq.com/) had prioritized growth.
-Engineering headcount at [D2iQ](https://d2iq.com/) had grown to over 200 people, with some 40+ AWS sub-accounts, and everyone was spinning up resources.
+Engineering headcount at [D2iQ](https://d2iq.com/) had grown to over 200 people, with some 40+ [AWS](https://aws.amazon.com) sub-accounts, and everyone was spinning up resources.
 A team of just three SREs had to support all this growth, and their priority was to build things that would increase feature velocity.
-"Let's worry later about that SRE stuff."
+"Let's worry about that SRE stuff later."

 As a result, [D2iQ](https://d2iq.com/)'s [Amazon Web Services (AWS)](https://aws.amazon.com) bill kept creeping up.
 From the mid 5-figure range to the mid 6-figure range _every month_.
 [D2iQ](https://d2iq.com/) as a business had grown too, but cloud spend was growing much faster than customers and revenue.
 There also were outages.
 Usually because some obscure [AWS](https://aws.amazon.com) service in a sub-account had run into quota limit, which brought the entire development pipeline to a halt.